jbyrne-strathy/Abalone-with-Good-Sport-AI/README.md

 ### Java
 The game requires that you have Java 7 or higher installed.
 If you don't have it already, you can download the latest Java version from [java.com](https://java.com/en/download/).
 Java can be installed and uninstalled in the normal way for Windows, Mac or Linux.
 ### Abalone
 The game itself does not need installed.
-Simply download the zip file using the link on the right, then unzip it wherever you like.
-Open the unzipped folder then run the file, Abalone-v1.0.jar to start the game.
+You simply need the Abalone-x.x.jar file and the resources folder.
+Copy both into the same location and run by double clicking the jar file.

 ## Running the Game
 ### Game Setup